rsproule/n-per-epoch/README.md

 Other use cases:

 - faucets: drip assets to Humans but at controlled pace.
-- rewarding user interactions in social networks
+- rewarding user interactions in social networks while limiting the damage of spamming
 - fair(ish) allocation of scarce resource (nft drop)

 ---